jheinnic/sp-codetest/README.md

 * Regarding return values, the Password Validation Service will interpret an empty Collection return value the same way as a null return value.
 In both cases, the return value expresses that no rule encapsulated by the constraint provider class just invoked were violated.

-* Regarding exceptions, if any registered constraint providers throw an unchecked exception when called, the service provider still calls the remaining providers and collects error messages, and the getResult() method of its return model changes.
-If none of the constraint providers that returned without an Exception generate error messages, the return value changes from VALID to UNKNOWN.
-Otherwise, the return value changes from INVALID to UNKNOWN_INVALID.
+* Regarding exceptions, if any registered constraint providers throw an unchecked exception when called, the service provider still calls the remaining providers and collects error messages, and the `getResult()` method of its return model changes.
+If none of the constraint providers that returned without an Exception generate error messages, the return value changes from `VALID` to `UNKNOWN`.
+Otherwise, the return value changes from `INVALID` to `UNKNOWN_INVALID`.

 ```java
 package info.jchein.pwstatus.spi.impl;